apurvpatwardhan-AP/DS_Final/README.md

 # DS_Final
-Final Project For Introduction to Data Sceince
+Final Project For Introduction to Data Science

 Cryptocurrency-based data set in R, comparing cryptos either before, during, and after COVID or comparing them from the start of this year